Raivis80/Milestone-Project-3/README.md

  User goals
 - As a user, I want to be able to access site on various devices such us mobile, tablet or pc.
 - As a user, I want to easily understand the main purpose of the site.
-- As a user, I want to be able to easily navigate throughout the site to find desired content.
+- As a user, I wSant to be able to easily navigate throughout the site to find desired content.
 - I also want to locate their social media links.
 - I want to get in contact with the owner if any questions or bugs I may have.